kevalmorabia97/HMM-for-POS-Tagging/README.md

 # HMM-for-POS-Tagging
-Hidden Markov Model for Part of Speech Tagging.
-Done as part of assignment of CS447 NLP @ UIUC
+Hidden Markov Model for Part of Speech Tagging using the Viterbi Algorithm.<br>
+Done as part of an assignment of CS447 NLP @ UIUC.